ariannasg/java-training/README.md

 The code for this course lives on the [basics folder](src/basics).
 - Course https://www.linkedin.com/learning/java-11-plus-essential-training/ for practicing Java intermediate essentials.
 The code for this course lives on the [essentials folder](src/essentials).
+- Course https://www.linkedin.com/learning/advanced-java-programming-2/ for practicing Java advanced topics.
+The code for this course lives on the [advanced folder](src/advanced).

 ## Objectives
 Practicing Java at different levels.